Definition of Window Dressing in Accounting

 Advantages

-Following are the Advantages of window dressing for the company-
+The following are the Advantages of window dressing for the company-

-- Window dressing attract stakeholders
+- Window dressing attracts stakeholders

-- Window dressing help reducing tax liability
+- Window dressing help reduce tax liability

 - It influences the market price of the company.